 - National Insurance number;

-- Government Gateway user ID and password; and
+- Government Gateway user ID and password;

 How will I be paid?

-Will I need to repay the grants?
+Will I need to repay the grant?

 Can I still work if I receive a grant under the scheme?